Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Consistent approximations, main result on convergence

 can be interpreted as BV functions defined in $[0,T]$.

 Consistent approximations are usually represented by solutions of suitable numerical schemes, several examples can be found in the monograph \cite[Part III]{FeLMMiSh}.
 Note, however, that the definition of consistent approximation in \cite[Chapter 5]{FeLMMiSh} is slightly different, in fact more general, than Definition \ref{Dca1}.
+We work with Definition~\ref{Dca1} just to simplify the presentation, the results presented here can be proved also in the setting of \cite{FeLMMiSh}.
 Another example is the vanishing viscosity approximation used in \cite{BreFeiHof19C} to construct DMV solutions for arbitrary initial data, cf. Proposition \ref{Pd1}.

-It is not difficult to see that any consistent approximation generates, up to a suitable subsequence, a DMV solution $\{ \mathcal{V}_{t,x} \}$, $\mathfrak{C}$ of the Euler system, see \cite[Chapter 7]{FeLMMiSh}.
-Indeed it follows the energy inequality \eqref{ca2} combined with the minimum entropy principle \eqref{mini} that
+It is not difficult to see that any consistent approximation generates, up to a suitable subsequence, a DMV solution $\{ {\mathcal V}_{t,x} \}$, $\mathfrak{C}$ of the Euler system, see \cite[Chapter 7]{FeLMMiSh}.
+Indeed it follows from the energy inequality \eqref{ca2} combined with the minimum entropy principle \eqref{mini} that

 at least for a suitable subsequence.

 Moreover, by the same token,

 We set